Non-semimartingale solutions of reflected BSDEs and applications to Dynkin games: Reflected BSDEs with arbitrary terminal time

-\begin{uw} A brief inspection of the proofs reveals that all the results of Sections \ref{sec2} and \ref{sec3} concerning the convergence of the penalization schemes, i.e. schemes including the term $n(y-L_t)^+$ or $n(y-U_t)^-$, remain valid if we replace the constants $n$ by any positive bounded $\mathbb F$-progressively measurable processes $N^n$ such that $N^n_t\nearrow \infty$ a.s. as $n\rightarrow \infty$ for every $t\in [\alpha,\beta]$ in case of the results of Section \ref{sec2}, and every $t\in[0,T]$ in case of the results of Section \ref{sec3}. \end{uw}
+\begin{uw} A brief inspection of the proofs reveals that all the results of Section \ref{sec3} concerning the convergence of the penalization schemes, i.e. schemes including the term $n(y-L_t)^+$ or $n(y-U_t)^-$ (see Theorem \ref{tw4.1} (ii), Corollary \ref{wn.pna}), remain valid if we replace the constants $n$ by any positive bounded $\BF$-progressively measurable processes $N^n$ such that $N^n_t\nearrow \infty$ a.s. as $n\rightarrow \infty$ for every $t\in [0,T]$. \end{uw}